uvaai/ml1/30 week3/40 Chinese Room/content.md

 machines will ever be capable of extracting and understanding the entire distribution of positive and negative labels within the data set.

+Lastly, consider the conjuction of these two systems.
+The conjuction of two systems here simply means that they can interact and exchange information in some way, in the same way that writing something down on a piece of paper can be considered an extension of your own working memory.
+However, as just argued, in this case neither system can solve the entire problem just by itself.

-Argue whether or not you think the conjunction of a computer running the Naive Bayes algorithm and you, the programmer who wrote it and reports the results, together *does* produce a system capable of understanding the entire distribution of positive and negative labels within the data set, given that neither system can produce understanding just by itself.
+Argue whether or not you think the conjunction of a computer running the Naive Bayes algorithm and you, the programmer who wrote it and reports the results, together *does* produce a system capable of understanding the entire distribution of positive and negative labels within the data set.